|

-Schatz introduced their 1000 day clock in 1954.
+Schatz introduced their 1000-day clock in 1954.
 There are two case styles: round base with glass or plastic dome, and rectangular base with brass cover having glass or plastic panels.
-A 1000 day clock can be identified by the “54” in a circle on the back of the movement.
+A 1000-day clock can be identified by the “54” in a circle on the back of the movement.
+(Note: a few Schatz standard 400-day clocks were mistakenly marked "54".)

 (Polishing is available only as part of an overhaul - it is not available as a separate service):